DORJEE ZONG NUNNERY FUNDRAISER

 OUR SERVICE PROJECT

-is a voluntary initiative led by students of the Contemplative Studies Program to raise USD $20,000 in support of the educational and medical needs of nineteen nuns living at the Dorjee Zong Nunnery.
+is a voluntary initiative led by students of the Contemplative Studies Program to raise USD $20,000 in support of the educational and medical needs of twenty-five nuns living at the Dorjee Zong Nunnery.
 Our group supports the preservation of Tibetan culture and is grateful to the Tibetan Buddhist lineage we are studying in the Contemplative Studies Program.

 Current Student-led Offerings to Raise Funds for the Dorjee Zong Nunnery